berkeley-cdss/berkeley-class-site/README.md

 bundle exec jekyll serve
 ```

+Note that if you alter `_config.yml`, you will need to rerun the above command to see the changes reflected.

 Search throughout the repository for TODO items called `TODO(setup)` and complete them to customize the site for your course.

 ## Deployment